caarlos0/env/README.md

 ## Supported types and defaults

-The library has support for the following types:
+The library has built-in support for the following types:

 * `string`
 * `int`